inet-framework/inet-tutorials/configurator/doc/step4.rst

 setting for both parameters is ``"*"``, which visualizes all routes going from every node to every other node.
 Visualizing routes from all nodes to all destinations can often make the screen cluttered.
-In this step the ``destinationFilter`` is set to visualize all routes heading towards ``host7``.
+In this step, the ``destinationFilter`` is set to visualize all routes heading towards ``host7``.

 The visualizer annotates the arrows with information about the